catatonicprime/gopingstorm/README.md

-# GoPing (a lot of things!)
+# gopingstorm
-GoPing is a multi-host ICMP monitoring tool.
+gopingstorm is a multi-host ICMP monitoring tool.
 It sends/collects a bunch of packets and related datapoints.

 It uses some kind of terminal based UI.

 # Build and Test
 go test -v

-# Running GoPing
+# Running gopingstorm
 It'll look something like this... obviously I have no idea what I am doing.

-go run goping.go CIDR [options...]
+go run gopingstorm.go CIDR [options...]

 Options include:
   -a arp_timeout